Vietnam.vn - Nền tảng quảng bá Việt Nam

 Venerable Dieu Thong (right) and Ms. Tuyet Mai in a rare reunion.

-It seemed like the mundane life and memories that had passed nearly 70 years ago had been lost in the sound of the evening prayers and morning chants, but no, the portrait on the altar brought Venerable Dieu Thong and Mrs. Tuyet Mai back to the memories of the man they always admired and were attached to.
+It seemed like the mundane life and memories that had passed nearly 70 years ago had been lost in the sound of evening prayers and early morning chants, but no, the portrait on the altar brought Venerable Dieu Thong and Mrs. Tuyet Mai back to the memories of the man they always admired and were attached to.

 At that time, Mr. Nam Lai was known as billionaire Mai Hong Que: hundreds of kilos of gold, dozens of houses, dozens of cars...
-That was due to his business talent, his unique ability to create a cover, and his thriftiness to contribute to the revolution.
+That was due to his business talent, his unique ability to create a cover and his thriftiness to contribute to the revolution.

 Even now, when recalling, the two women still say: "It was truly a perfect cover, helping the revolution a lot and especially ensuring the safety of those who worked with him."